Dinoflagellate: Bioluminescence

 At night, water can have an appearance of sparkling light due to the bioluminescence of dinoflagellates.
 More than 18 genera of dinoflagellates are bioluminescent, and the majority of them emit a blue-green light.
 These species contain scintillons, individual cytoplasmic bodies (about 0.5 μm in diameter) distributed mainly in the cortical region of the cell, outpockets of the main cell vacuole.
 They contain dinoflagellate luciferase, the main enzyme involved in dinoflagellate bioluminescence, and luciferin, a chlorophyll-derived tetrapyrrole ring that acts as the substrate to the light-producing reaction.
 The luminescence occurs as a brief (0.1 sec) blue flash (max 476 nm) when stimulated, usually by mechanical disturbance.
 Therefore, when mechanically stimulated—by boat, swimming, or waves, for example—a blue sparkling light can be seen emanating from the sea surface.

 Dinoflagellate bioluminescence is controlled by a circadian clock and only occurs at night.
 Luminescent and nonluminescent strains can occur in the same species.
 The number of scintillons is higher during night than during day, and breaks down during the end of the night, at the time of maximal bioluminescence.

 The luciferin-luciferase reaction responsible for the bioluminescence is pH sensitive.
 When the pH drops, luciferase changes its shape, allowing luciferin, more specifically tetrapyrrole, to bind.
+This occurs from a mechanical disturbance that induces an action potential in the cell membrane.
+Some species also possess the luciferin binding protein which binds to luciferin before acidification to protect it from autoxidation, and then releases it upon the structural change to make luciferin active.

+The "oxygen defense hypothesis" suggests that bioluminescence first evolved in response to the Great Oxidation Event when oxygen accumulated in the atmosphere.
+Organisms had to adapt to oxidative stress from reactive oxygen species, resulting in light emission as a byproduct.
+Although bioluminescence originated as an environmental adaptation, ecological interaction has changed its role.

 Dinoflagellates can use bioluminescence as a defense mechanism.
-They can startle their predators by their flashing light or they can ward off potential predators by an indirect effect such as the "burglar alarm".
-The bioluminescence attracts attention to the dinoflagellate and its attacker, making the predator more vulnerable to predation from higher trophic levels.
+They can startle their predators by their flashing light, use it as an aposematic signal to warn of toxicity, or ward off potential predators by an indirect effect such as the "burglar alarm".
+In the "burglar alarm" hypothesis, bioluminescence attracts attention to the dinoflagellate and its attacker, making the predator more vulnerable to predation from higher trophic levels.
+Although this is the most accepted hypothesis, but there is a different possible mechanism that is focused on the behavior of the grazer.
+Copepods were found to have increased jump frequency when bioluminescence was present, which increased their detectability to higher order predators.
+This suggests that the copepod behavior is what causes the "burglar alarm" effect as opposed to the bioluminescence by itself.
+All of these hypotheses indicate that bioluminescence is advantageous for survival which is why it is a conserved trait among dinoflagellates.